thooton/secure-notepad/README.md

 ## Installation

-Has not been tested on any version of Node other than v16.4.2.

 `git clone https://github.com/thooton/secure-notepad`

-`cd secure-notepad/server`

-`npm install`
+## Configuration

+The configuration files are located in `/sbuild/(platform)/lib/secure_notepad_server-0.1.0/priv/`.
+(Sorry)

-The settings for the Argon2id hashing function, as set in /config.json, must be determined based on individual hardware requirements.
+The settings for the Argon2id hashing function, as set in config.json, must be determined based on individual hardware requirements.

-A helper program, `argon2id_calibration.js`, can be run with `node` to recommend the settings for Argon2id.
+A helper program, `/argon2id_calibration` can be used to recommend the settings for Argon2id.
 It loosely follows the guidelines in the [argon2 specifications](https://www.password-hashing.net/argon2-specs.pdf) under 'Recommended parameters':
 - It asks the user for the number of CPU cores, amount of memory, and time that they wish to dedicate to each Argon2id call.
 - It sets the number of threads used by each call to twice the number of CPU cores the user dedicated (According to [some](https://www.twelve21.io/how-to-choose-the-right-parameters-for-argon2/) [websites](https://www.ory.sh/choose-recommended-argon2-parameters-password-hashing/), this seems to be a good general guideline).
-- It will begin at two passes (the minimum number allowed by the [node-argon2](https://github.com/ranisalt/node-argon2) library) and slowly work upwards until it reaches the maximum number of passes so that the hash runtime does not exceed the time the user wished to spend.
-(If two passes exceeds, it will ask the user to allocate more memory).
+- It will begin at two passes and slowly work upwards until it reaches the maximum number of passes so that the hash runtime does not exceed the time the user wished to spend.
+(If two passes exceeds, it will ask the user to allocate less memory).

-Note that although the Argon2id hashing function settings can be changed in future, the server cannot update passwords with the new settings at will.
-Instead, the server must wait until a user signs into their account.
-After verifying the hash with the previous settings (necessitating the same amount of computational work that was used to create it), the server will re-hash the password with the new settings.

-After argon2 configuration is finished, you can `cd server` and `node dist/index.js` and start (and add this to your systemd config, etc. as well, although keep in mind that the working directory must be the `server` subfolder.)
+!!
+Currently, once the hashing function settings are set, they cannot be changed without breaking user saving of notes.

+## Execution

+When running the server, the working directory must be `/sbuild`.
+Run `./(platform)/bin/secure_notepad_server(.bat) start` to start.
+Run `./(platform)/bin/secure_notepad_server(.bat) stop` to stop.

 Here is a sample systemd configuration:
 ```